renners7777/100-days-of-code/log.md

 Days 56-59: Anki practice; typing practice; Started Javascript course on CodeAcademy; Read first 2 chapters of Eloquent Javascript and completed tasks.
 Practised some html/css on freecodecamp.

+Days 60-61: Typing practice going well - up to 50wpm from 30wpm in 2-3 weeks so quite happy with that.
+Learning Javascript on Code Academy: lessons 1-6.
+On lesson 2 currently - projects quite tricky but finished the eight ball project today.

 **Link(s) to work**